TheLostTree/MangoBunFFI/README.md

 the write_value() function (which i have yet to test unfortunately) will also feature the same typechecking if you pass in the struct definition into the method arguments.

+# Usage
+See the libpcap_ffi_example script for an example of usage.

+Structs are defined in ffi/libpcap/libpcap_${platform}.